odogono/odgn-json/README.md

 # ODGN JSON

-A through [pull-stream](https://pull-stream.github.io/) that converts incoming string data into a stream of JSON objects and arrays - concatenated JSON.
+An through [pull-stream](https://pull-stream.github.io/) that converts incoming string data into a stream of JSON objects and arrays - concatenated JSON.

 Because the world needs more JSON parsers.